 The Board of Governance (BoG) has established a governance infrastructure comprising the Academic Board (AB), Management Board (MB), Audit Committee (AC) and Finance Committee (FC).
-In the financial year ended 30 September 2023, the BoG had 6 ordinary meetings, and 1 extra-ordinary meetings, discussing a range of strategic measures and receiving reports from the other Committees of the College.
+In the financial year ended 30 September 2024, the BoG had 5 ordinary meetings, and 1 extra-ordinary meetings, discussing a range of strategic measures and receiving reports from the other Committees of the College.
 The Board of Governance (BoG) receives and reviews the Minutes and other reports of all its sub-committees.
 The BoG has membership of both the Finance and Audit committees.
 Concerns raised by the BoG are actioned to mitigate any critical issues.

 The Academic Board, chaired by the Principal, leads on academic governance which is responsible for the oversight of all aspects of teaching and learning and for assurance about academic quality and standards.
 The Academic Board is attended by all senior College academic staff, as well as external academic members and student representatives.
 The Academic Board is supported by a network of committees and sub-committees.
-In the financial year ended 30 September 2023, the Academic Board had 5 ordinary meetings, and one extra-ordinary meeting.
+In the financial year ended 30 September 2024, the Academic Board had 5 ordinary meetings.

 The Management Board is chaired by the Managing Director and advises the BoG on all College operational matters.
 It ensures that adequate resources are provided to support all academic and non-academic activities in the College and also oversees the implementation of the decisions of the BoG including all College policies.
-As per current terms of reference the Management Board meets on a monthly basis, and had 12 meetings in the year.
+As per current terms of reference the Management Board meets on a monthly basis, and had 8 meetings in the year.

 The Audit Committee, chaired by a co-optee with reporting rights to the BoG, assists the Board of Governance on audit matters by: advising on risk management and reviewing the Risk Register; reviewing the performance of the Company Auditor and recommending re-appointment if appropriate; reviewing the draft financial statements and any issues arising.
 The Audit Committee will monitor the internal control system and recommend any actions for improvement.
 The Audit Committee will also advise the BoG on the internal audit and overseeing the audit process and appointments.
-It has oversight on the use of grant funding in terms of propriety and Value for Money.
-The Audit Committee ensures that regularity is maintained for all expenditure and accounting records, and that they are dealt with in accordance with the UK Generally Accepted Accounting Principles presenting a true and fair view.
-During the financial year the Audit Committee had 4 meetings and 1 follow-up meeting.
+It oversees the use of grant funding in terms of propriety and Value for Money.
+The Audit Committee reviews that expenditure and accounting records are maintained regularly and dealt with in accordance with the UK Generally Accepted Accounting Principles, presenting a true and fair view.
+This has been achieved through the oversight of the external auditor.
+During the financial year the Audit Committee had 4 meetings.

-The Finance Committee, chaired by an External Financial Expert, advises the BoG on budgeting, cash flow, accounting matters, OfS grant fund expenditure, and Value for Money.
+The Finance Committee, chaired by an external financial expert, advises the BoG on budgeting, cash flow, accounting matters, OfS grant fund expenditure, and Value for Money.
 During the financial year the Finance Committee had 4 meetings.